sybrenstuvel/python-rsa/doc/usage.rst

 :py:func:`rsa.decrypt`.
 Let's say that Alice wants to send a message that only Bob can read.

 #.
-Bob generates a keypair, and gives the public key to Alice.
+Bob generates a key pair, and gives the public key to Alice.
 This is
    done such that Alice knows for sure that the key is really Bob's (for example by handing over a USB stick that contains the key).